kgiszewski/LearnUmbraco7/Chapter 04 - Get and Set Content Programattically in Umbraco/01 - IPublishedContent.md

 This class is responsible for delivering cached published content to your views.
 This class is `read only` so if you need to manipulate your data please see the section on `IContent`.

+Please see the [templates section](/Chapter 03 - Document Types, Templates and Data Types/03 - Templates.md) for more information on how to use this class or consult the official Umbraco documentation.
 You can access the `IPublishedContent` items elsewhere in your code by simply using the `UmbracoHelper` like so:

 ```